Google Earth: 3D imagery

 Google Earth shows 3D building models in some cities, including photorealistic 3D imagery made using photogrammetry.
 The first 3D buildings in Google Earth were created using 3D modeling applications such as SketchUp and, beginning in 2009, Building Maker, and were uploaded to Google Earth via the 3D Warehouse.
 In June 2012, Google announced that it would be replacing user-generated 3D buildings with an auto-generated 3D mesh.
 This would be phased in, starting with select larger cities, with the notable exception of cities such as London and Toronto which required more time to process detailed imagery of their vast number of buildings.
 The reason given is to have greater uniformity in 3D buildings and to compete with Nokia Here and Apple Maps, which were already using this technology.
 The coverage began that year in 21 cities in four countries.
 By early 2016, 3D imagery had been expanded to hundreds of cities in over 40 countries, including every U.S. state and encompassing every continent except Antarctica.

 In 2009, in a collaboration between Google and the Museo del Prado in Madrid, the museum selected 14 of its paintings to be photographed and displayed at the resolution of 14,000 megapixels inside the 3D version of the Prado in Google Earth and Google Maps.

 Street View

 On April 15, 2008, with version 4.3, Google fully integrated Street View into Google Earth.
 Street View displays 360° panoramic street-level photos of select cities and their surroundings.
 The photos were taken by cameras mounted on automobiles, can be viewed at different scales and from many angles, and are navigable by arrow icons imposed on them.

 Using Street View on Google Earth, users can visit and explore 30 UNESCO World Heritage Sites with historical context and pins for each.
 The sites include the Great Pyramid, the Taj Mahal, Sagrada Família, the Dolomites, the Royal Botanic Gardens, Kew, and the Great Sphinx.

 In 2019, Walt Disney World and Pixar partnered with Google to create Pixar Street View.
-A unique activation that enabled viewers to search for hidden Pixar Easter eggs inside Toy Story Land at Disney's Hollywood Studios through street view.
-This creative collaboration elevated Pixar's iconic tradition of hiding Easter eggs in films and introduced it to an immersive new platform.
+An activation that enabled viewers to search for hidden Pixar Easter eggs inside Toy Story Land at Disney's Hollywood Studios through street view.